EastfordCommunicator/website/articles/34/5/scouts-update.md

-CUTLINES: *Courtesy photos*

-1\.

-Scouts recently went camping at Wolf Den Campground in Pomfret.
-They learned how to make a primitive structure using knots and lashings.

-2\.

-Ryker cooks chicken stir fry for lunch while camping at Wolf Den Campground in Pomfret.

-3\.

-A Wonder Woman scarecrow comes together.

-4\.

-A scarecrow superhero.

-HEAD:
+---

-Camping trip, Veterans Day highlight Scouts schedule
+title: Camping trip, Veterans Day highlight Scouts schedule
+---
 ASHFORD --- Scouts recently went camping at Wolf Den Campground in Pomfret.
 They learned how to make a primitive structure using knots and lashings.
 Lunch was chicken stir fry.